Codecademy/docs/content/r/concepts/strings/strings.md

   - 'paths/computer-science'
 ---

 Strings in R are a fundamental data type used for storing text data.
 They are created using quotation marks, either single (') or double ("), and can contain any combination of letters, numbers, and symbols.
-In this entry, we'll cover the syntax for creating and manipulating strings in R.
+The sections that follow will cover the syntax for creating and manipulating strings in R.

 ## Syntax